lassekongo83/zuki-themes/README.md

 Zuki themes for GNOME, Xfce and more.

-Master branch is for GNOME 3.20.
+Master branch is for GNOME 3.22.
-3.18 branch can be found here: https://github.com/lassekongo83/zuki-themes/tree/3.18
+3.20 branch can be found here: https://github.com/lassekongo83/zuki-themes/tree/3.20 3.18 branch can be found here: https://github.com/lassekongo83/zuki-themes/tree/3.18 (For Ubuntu 16.04 LTS and Linux Mint 18)

 ##### Zukitre